Digital Drawings and Library

-Face Me (A Sketch Up Library)
+Face Me Sketch Up library

-Face Me is an open-source library created for the SketchUp Warehouse proposing to integrate real people doing real things into the architectural design process.
+Face Me is an open-source library created for the SketchUp Warehouse to integrate real people doing real things into the architectural design process.

 Because SketchUp caters to a wider range of designers, it supplies a human figure—a “Face Me Component” for scale, dutifully standing at ease at the 0,0,0 coordinates.
 With every new version of the software, the figure changes, but so far has more often than not taken the form of a white male, aged 25-50, in casual Friday clothing, embedding heteronormative male politics into the fabric of every design project.
 These figures become the unspoken subject for spatial design, and the templated population expressed in final renderings.